rongpengzhang/VRFHRAlgDev/DD_VRF-HR/NewVRFHeatRecoveryModel.md

 2) How will you know when to provide heating and cooling with (mode 3) and W/O HR mode (mode 2)?
 3) Is there enough information about the piping system to accurately model piping losses?
 -	Reply:
-(1) It seems most current VRF-HR systems implement two OU heat exchangers to support enhanced control strategy.
-Not sure how widely used the single heat exchange systems are.
-I will double check with our manufacturer partner.
-Probably we will only handle the dominant system configurations in the market for now.
+(1) To our knowledge the current 3-pipe VRF-HR systems implement two OU heat exchangers to support enhanced control strategy.
+Single heat exchange is only implemented in the 2-pipe VRF-HR system which is out of the scope of the proposed model.
 (2) The operational mode is determined by the algorithm, not the user, based on the load requirements and operational conditions.
-We have developed a specific HR loss calculation method making use of the refrigerant loop information.
-This plays a key role in the mode determinations.
-More details will be included in DD.
+We have developed a specific HR loss calculation method making use of the refrigerant loop information, operational information, and the provided compressor curves.
 (3) The piping loss calculations in VRF-HR are similar to those in the VRF-HP model.
 The information it requires (including main pipe length, equivalent length, diameter, and insulation) can usually be obtained from the system engineering manual.
+The only difference is that the HR system has 3 pipes, and the diameter of the discharge gas pipe and suction gas pipe may be different.
+Therefore, users need to provide the more information on pipe configurations than that in the HP system.

 •	Jason Glazer, Jan.
 27. 2016

 -	Comments:
 It would be great if either a user input or at least an output would show the ARHI Simultaneous Cooling and Heating Efficiency (SCHE) rating condition as described in AHRI 1230 and any other figures of merit that are unique for heat recovery VRF systems.
 Outputs of the rated IEER would be good too.
 -	Reply:
 Good suggestions.
-We will ourput this key parameter for HR operations.
+We will output this key parameter for HR operations.

 •	Bereket Nigusse, Jan.
 27. 2016